chessvivek/Relaxa/README.md

+# Relaxa

+### About
+A product that detects stress using facial expressions through webcam and helps regulate it.

-# HackTech
+### HackTech
-California Institute of Technology Programming Contest
+This project was submitted originally at HackTech, the annual hackathon of California Institute of Technology

 ### Quick Start
 Enter Frontend Folder